 More Sexual Partners, Increased Risk Of Cancer?

-In our endeavour to provide you with as much valuable information as we can, this week we’re looking into some surprising but clear connections between sexual partners and the risk of cancer.
+In our endeavour to provide you with as much valuable information as we can, we’re looking into some surprising but clear connections between sexual partners and the risk of cancer.
 You may or may not remember the increased awareness for this subject.
-Rightly or wrongly, by a revelation made by Michael Douglas some years ago.
+Rightly or wrongly, by a revelation made by Michael Douglas.

 Oral Sex and Cancer